disabledtech/Twitch-IRC-Logger/README.md

     </tr>
     <tr>
         <td><strong>username</strong></td>
         <td>What the bot will call itself when joining the IRC server.
-Do not use the same name as a popular streamer, it *will* cause issues.</td>
+Do not use the same name as a popular streamer, it <b>will</b> cause issues.</td>
     </tr>
     <tr>
         <td><strong>token</strong></td>